websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

 The last published version of the Page Template is always exported.
 If the Page Template has never been published, it cannot be exported.

 The exported ZIP file contains these files:

-* `page-template-collection.json`: Contains the name of the Collection where the Page Template is saved and any other metadata
+* `page-template-collection.json`: Includes the name of the Set where the Page Template is saved and any other metadata
 * An optional thumbnail file
 * `page-template.json`: Contains the Page Template name and any other metadata
 * `page-definition.json`: specifies the structure and content of the Page Template.